NebulousLabs/Sia/doc/Consensus.md

 ------------------------

 Sia uses cryptographic hashing and cryptographic signing, each of which has many potentially secure algorithms that can be used.
-We acknoledge our inexperience, and that we have chosen these algorithms not because of our own confidence in their properties, but because other people seem confident in their properties.
+We acknowledge our inexperience, and that we have chosen these algorithms not because of our own confidence in their properties, but because other people seem confident in their properties.